Best DSLR camera lenses iMore 2021

-If you're a portrait photographer, the Sigma 85mm Art Lens for Canon EF has a wide and fast aperture that puts out the creamy backgrounds everyone is craving these days.
+If you're a portrait photographer, the Sigma 85mm Art Lens has a wide and fast aperture that puts out the creamy backgrounds everyone is craving these days.
 Equipped with a hypersonic motor, autofocus is quiet and vastly superior to previous generations of this lens, and it far surpasses the competition.
 Focus is unbelievably precise with the Sigma, allowing you to pinpoint a pupil yet blur the eyelid.
-Now that's impressive bokeh!
-This Sigma is faster than the Canon alternative and nails the right colors every single time, making it one of the best DSLR camera lenses today.
+Now that's impressive!
+This Sigma is faster than alternatives and nails the right colors every single time.
+This bokeh monster is available for Canon, Nikon, and Sigma cameras.